christiangda/ansible-role-amazon-cloudwatch-agent/README.md

 This role [Install CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-first-instance.html)

-**My apologies, this is a WIP**

-This version only:
+Functionality:
-* Download and install CloudWatch Agent from AWS OS Package
+* It downloads and installs CloudWatch Agent from AWS OS distribution package
-* Has handlers to reload configuration
+* It has handlers to reload the configuration
-* Has a default agent configuration file
+* It has a default agent configuration file (a minimal configuration)
-* Rotate the CloudWatch Agent Log
+* It rotate the CloudWatch Agent Log
-* Load my own configuration file
+* It loads your own configuration file
-* ~~Load configuration from Parameter store (ssm)~~
+* ~~It load configuration from Parameter store (ssm)~~

 ## Requirements